evgeni/Grandstream-Firmware-HT802/FirmwarePatcher/README.md

 Make you mods...
 Compile mksquashfs from https://squashfs-lzma.org/
 And repack the sqfs:
-`$ sudo mksquashfs squashfs-root progmod.squashfs -comp xz -all-root -noappend -always-use-fragments `
+`$ sudo ./mksquashfs squashfs-root progmod.squashfs -comp xz -all-root -noappend -always-use-fragments `

 ### Patch
 Replace the body of a modified file (eg: modified prog squashfs)